If I had to put myself on a political spectrum, I’d identify as an Anarchist.

 I am always prepared to deal with the consequences, should I get caught, regardless of my often successful efforts to mitigate same.

 So yeah, regarding the red light example, as you might have guessed already, my above checklist makes running red lights a very rare occurrence.
-First of all, I am not out often at night, secondly most traffic lights make a lot of sense, especially when everyone thinks they do.
+First of all, I am not out often at night, secondly most traffic lights do make a lot of sense.

 It is not only traffic rules, however, in fact, I critically assess and question, and – if deem appropriate – ignore pretty much any rule.
 Illegal, legal, I genuinely don’t care and always try to make up my own mind, like outlined above.

 At this point, I feel I need to clarify something very important.

 I am not anti-social.
 I respect and care about others, so this is not about me getting my way and everyone else is left in the dust.
 Not at all.

 It is actually quite the opposite, or rather, ignoring rules for your own, better judgment goes two ways.

 Eg, if I am sitting on a smoker’s table but people eat on the table next to me, I wouldn’t smoke, out of consideration, even though, legally I could.